|

 the existence of a local religious community long before the

 founding of the present village and monastery.
-The contemporary
+Surrounding the chedi

 monastery was granted